Household Troops Band

-The Household Troops Band (HTB) Is a brass band associated with the Salvation Army.
+The Household Troops Band (HTB) is a brass band associated with the Salvation Army.
 It consists of musicians who are Salvation Army members from various regions across the United Kingdom.
 The band regularly performs at Salvation Army corps and venues throughout the UK and engages in annual recording projects.
 Throughout its history, the band has embarked on international tours to numerous countries.

 History

-In the early Summer of 1885, there was a "Great Kent March" by Salvation Army Officer Cadets.
-They were known as "Life Guards" and the march was headed by a band of 25 brass instrumentalists, each wearing a white pith military helmet (the normal military headgear of the day), a red guernsey, blue trousers and gaiters and carrying a knapsack and water bottle.
-Later it was suggested that a permanent band might be established.
-A War Cry (Salvation Army newspaper) advert called for volunteers; it read:
+In the early summer of 1885, there was a "Great Kent March" by Salvation Army Officer Cadets (known as "Life Guards"), headed by a band of 25 brass instrumentalists.
+It was later suggested that a permanent band might be established, and a War Cry (Salvation Army newspaper) advert called for volunteers.

-If you're young, if you're saved, if you're physically fit, if you can play a brass instrument.....are prepared to leave home and family for six months active service for God and the Army...then be at Clapton Congress Hall on 12 March 1887.

 The Household Troops Band was formed with Staff-Captain Harry Appleby as bandmaster.
 No salary was offered and no guarantee was given apart from food and clothing.
-On 1 June 1887 the pioneer 25 members of the Household Troops Band left Clapton Congress Hall to march into Salvation Army history.
-Their first tour lasted six months.
+On 1 June 1887, the original 25 members of the Household Troops Band left Clapton Congress Hall for a six month tour.
 The next year, in October, the band left for Canada as the first British Salvation Army band to cross the Atlantic.
 The tour was a success and led to Canada's own Household Troops Band being formed.

-Whilst they were away a second group of players was inaugurated under the leadership of Samuel Webber and the tradition continued.
-On 14 October 1889, in the country village of Whitchurch in Hampshire, it is reported that the Household Troops Band lead a march of over 1000 Salvationists in a great march for liberty.
-The local Salvationists had suffered persecution and injury in the Whitchurch Riots and over 800 had been imprisoned for conducting open-air services.
-This demonstration and others led by the local Corps likely led to The Salvation Army winning a legal case allowing them the right to play and preach in the open-air.
+Whilst they were away, a second group of players was inaugurated under the leadership of Samuel Webber.
+On 14 October 1889, in the country village of Whitchurch in Hampshire, it was reported that the Household Troops Band led a march of over 1000 Salvationists.
+The march was in support of the local Salvationists, who had suffered persecution and injury in the Whitchurch Riots; over 800 had been imprisoned for conducting open-air services.
+This demonstration, and others led by the local Corps, likely led to The Salvation Army winning a legal case allowing them the right to play and preach in the open air.

-The first Troops band returned home to Britain in 1891 and later members of both bands amalgamated.
-Then six years after it all started, in 1893, the band was dissolved to make way for a new band, and it was from the ashes of the Household Troops Band that the International Headquarters Staff Band (now known as the International Staff Band) was formed.
+The first Troops band returned home to Britain in 1891.
+Later, the two bands amalgamated into one.
+In 1893, the band was dissolved, and the International Headquarters Staff Band (now known as the International Staff Band) was formed instead.